debops/debops/docs/ansible/roles/debops.docker/getting-started.rst

 Upstream Docker is installed on Debian Stretch by default, since the this release does not provide included Docker packages.

-If debops.pki_ was configured on the host, Docker will automatically listen on its TCP port for incoming TLS connections, which is by default blocked by the :program:`ferm` firewall.
+If :ref:`debops.pki` was configured on the host, Docker will automatically listen on its TCP port for incoming TLS connections, which is by default blocked by the :program:`ferm` firewall.
 If you don't use a firewall or have it disabled, you might want to set :envvar:`docker__tcp` to ``False`` to disable this behavior.